wurmlab/sequenceserver/faq.md

 # FAQ

+ - __What kind of information do I need to provide?__
+   - We will need the name of your SequenceServer (e.g., fireants.sequenceserver.com), as well as a way to access the data that you would like to focus on.
+It is best if you can provide FASTA files, but formatted BLAST databases work too.
+ - __How do I provide the FASTA files of genomes, proteomes and transcriptomes I want to BLAST against?__
+   - We accept data uploads in multiple formats.
+Depending on the size and current location of your data, you may want to provide http or ftp links.
+If, for example, you have your data in DropBox, <a href="https://help.dropbox.com/files-folders/share/view-only-access" target="_blank">generating that type of link is easy</a>.
+Alternatively, we can provide a private area into which you can deposit your data through secure ftp or scp.
  - __Which version of SequenceServer does the cloud service use?__
    - We run the latest stable version (as of 2021-05-14, that is SequenceServer 2.0 release candidate 8).
 We continually roll out upgrades to benefit from sensitivity.
  - __Can I go back to a previous BLAST result?__